Reviews

 Webull is similar to Robinhood in that it offers commission-free stock and ETF trades, along with many additional features like options and margin trading.

-One advantage Webull has over Robinhood and Public is that it offers the ability to contribute to an IRA.
+Similar to Robinhood, the advantage Webull has over Public is that it offers the ability to contribute to an IRA.

 On the other hand, if you’re a beginner just looking to invest in a few stocks and participate in a community, Public would be our recommendation.
 Webull is specifically aimed at active traders and features a wealth of research and analytical tools that new investors may find overwhelming.